Ocracoke Things To Do

 - (252) 921-0182

 Local resident Amy Borland Hilton, RYT, teaches Hatha yoga classes year round at Angie’s Gym on Sanddollar Road (new location).
-All Levels of experience are welcome.
+All levels of experience are welcome.
 She teaches how to incorporate alignment, breathing practices and meditation to deepen the connection to body, mind and spirit.
 Amy loves combining and sharing her passion of bodywork and yoga.
 Everyone is welcome to come reconnect to their whole self.
+New this year is yogassage, a combination of self-massage techniques on foam rollers and balls and yoga practice.
+Yogassage helps the student reconnect to their bodies and learn to help release tension and pain areas themselves.

 - 141 Sand Dollar Road